 A transnational, inter-disciplinary and intersectional discourse on topics relating to the Sustainable Development Goals (SDGs).

-Leading Together is a collaboration between undergraduate students at the Faculty of Arts at the University of Melbourne and undergraduate students at four institutions across India comprising Testo College in Nagaland, Stella Maris College in Chennai (affiliated with the University of Madras), Savitribai Phule Pune University in Pune and the Tata Institute of Social Sciences in Mumbai.
+Leading Together is a collaboration between undergraduate students at the Faculty of Arts at the University of Melbourne and undergraduate students at four institutions across India comprising Tetso College in Nagaland, Stella Maris College in Chennai (affiliated with the University of Madras), Savitribai Phule Pune University in Pune and the Tata Institute of Social Sciences, Guwahati Campus and Tuljapur Campus.
 This is a place for students in India and Australia to connect with each other and discuss the role of young people and leadership across health, technology, education and sustainability.